pegnet/OracleMiner/README.md

 # OracleMiner
-This code is intended to mine Oracle values for the PegNet
+API to launch and mine Oracle values for the PegNet

+The go process is pretty simple.
+You pass an Oracle Price Record (OPR) to